HerrWal/Uptime-Monitor-Application/README.md

 # Uptime Monitor Application
- RESTful API for an uptime monitor application
+ A web page uptime monitor application

+IS built with a RESTful API made in Node.js, a clean GUI and a CLI with basic commands to monitor the app and get info about users, usage and logs information.

-Allows users to enter URLs they want monitored, and receive alerts when those resources "go down" or "come back up."
+It allows users to enter URLs they want monitored, and receive alerts when those resources "go down" or "come back up."

-The app should be useable, so we'll include features such as user sign-up and sign-in.
+The app includes features such as:

+    * User sign-up and sign-in, log-out and delete account.

+    * A built-in authentication.

-We'll also include functionality for sending an SMS alert to user, rather than email via Twilio API.
+    * It also includes a functionality for sending a SMS alerts to user via Twilio API.